Factom-Asset-Tokens/FAT/README.md

 Alternatively, you can acquire Factoids from an exchange and burn them into Entry Credits and avoid the markups of 3rd party services.
 You'll always get a good deal, since the burn ratio between Factoids to Entry Credits is stabilized to give Entry Credits a constant value of $0.001 USD.

 Once your Entry Credit address is funded you can send FAT tokens by burning entry credits.
-It costs approximately 2 Entry Credits to send a transactions ($0.002 USD).
+It costs approximately 2 Entry Credits to send a transaction ($0.002 USD).

 Pending transactions should show up in the wallet within 30 seconds after successful entry into Factom.